mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

 Permissions
 -----------

-Red works with different levels of permissions.
+Edu works with different levels of permissions.
 Every cog defines the level of permission needed for a command.

 ~~~~~~~~~